“WE ARE THE ASTEROID”

 The Earth changes slowly, except for extraordinary moments when it doesn't.
 At times of sudden change, vast numbers of species have died out.
 There have been five major mass extinctions over the last half a billion years.
 We are now living through the sixth.
 The rate of change on the planet today is faster than at any time since the asteroid impact that ended the reign of the dinosaurs.
 This time around, we're the asteroid.
 We are warming the planet, cutting down rainforests, and moving plants and animals between continents.
 Look around: this is what mass extinction looks like.

-Co-sponsored by The Center for Leadership, Teaching & Learning and the Office of the Dean of Special Programs
+Co-sponsored by The Center for Leadership, Teaching & Learning and the Office of Special Programs

 Elizabeth Kolbert traveled from Alaska to Greenland, and visited top scientists, to get to the heart of the debate over global warming.
 Growing out of a groundbreaking three-part series in The New Yorker (which won the 2005 National Magazine Award in the category Public Interest), Field Notes from a Catastrophe: Man, Nature, and Climate Change brings the environment into the consciousness of the American people and asks what, if anything, can be done, and how we can save our planet.
 She explains the science and the studies, draws frightening parallels to lost ancient civilizations, unpacks the politics, and presents the personal tales of those who are being affected most—the people who make their homes near the poles and, in an eerie foreshadowing, are watching their worlds disappear.
 Field Notes from a Catastrophe: Man, Nature, and Climate Change was chosen as one of the 100 Notable Books of the Year (2006) by The New York Times Book Review.
 Her most recent book, The Sixth Extinction: An Unnatural History, a book about mass extinctions that weaves intellectual and natural history with reporting in the field, was a New York Times 2014 Top Ten Best Book of the Year.
 The Sixth Extinction also won the 2015 Pulitzer Prize in the General Nonfiction category and was a finalist for the National Book Critics Circle awards for the best books of 2014.
 As with Field Notes from a Catastrophe, The Sixth Extinction began as an article in The New Yorker.